 - Date(s) of the incident(s)

 - Description of events, and the details of the complaint in your own words

 - If applicable, the name(s) of the hospital(s) or other health clinics related to your complaint

 There are three ways to submit your complaint:

-- Submit your complaint as an attachment.
-Please include the information listed above, as well as any additional supporting evidence relevant to your complaint.
-You can submit your complaint on our secure deposit box by clicking here.
+- Submit your complaint through our secure online submission form: Please include the information listed above, as well as any additional supporting evidence relevant to your complaint.
+You can submit your complaint on our secure online submission form by clicking here.

 - Submit your complaint by mail: